Rename AD Group & Change Names of Active Directory Groups

 Conclusion

-Is there a maximum number of times I can rename the Active Directory group?
+Q. What is the maximum number of times I can rename the Active Directory group?

-The biggest problem is if you operate a multi-domain structure, as the new name update must reach every AD; too many requests can overwhelm the replication bridge.
+There is no limit, but multiple name change operations in a short period can cause your AD to malfunction.
+The biggest problem is that if you operate a multi-domain structure, the new name update must reach every AD; too many requests can overwhelm the replication bridge.

+Another problem stems from a user’s point of view.
 If the AD name change is abrupt and has a high frequency without prior warning, you may see internal IT complaints rise from users looking for answers.

 You cannot have a blank name.
 AD will automatically remove any leading/trailing spaces.